 We want to teach students the importance of monitoring their reading.
 We want them to read and notice if it doesn’t make sense or sound right.
 Then, we want to teach them to go back and look at the letters in the word again if it doesn’t make sense.
 We also want to encourage them to say each sound in the word to help them read the word accurately.

-Guided reading teaching points done for you!
+Reading small group teaching points done for you!

 - Short Vowels Decodable Readers